YuriCF1/Calculator/README.md

 <!---Esses são exemplos.
 Veja https://shields.io para outras pessoas ou para personalizar este conjunto de escudos.
 Você pode querer incluir dependências, status do projeto e informações de licença aqui--->
 ## About it
-A page made to show a calculator
+A page made to show a calculator.
+Training the TS knowledge

 ## Descrição
 Made to train TypeScript skills of a very used tool as calculator is